As oil slumps, BOJ relies on yogurt, ketchup to hit price goal

 TOKYO Desperate to convince consumers that inflation really is picking up, the Bank of Japan is taking advantage of a gradual rise in food prices, from yogurt and ketchup to "gyudon" beef rice bowls - once a symbol of Japanese deflation.

-With the main official gauge showing inflation stalling due to weak oil prices, the central bank has come up with its own index that conveniently shows inflation accelerating towards its 2 percent goal.
+With the main official gauge showing inflation stalling due to weak oil prices, the central bank has come up with its own index that conveniently shows inflation accelerating toward its 2 percent goal.

-The move underscores the emphasis the BOJ puts on the psychological effect of its massive money-printing programme, which aims to banish public perceptions that falling prices will
+The move underscores the emphasis the BOJ puts on the psychological effect of its massive money-printing program, which aims to banish public perceptions that falling prices will

 persist so that households and companies will start spending.